-Allison Lawrence is an Associate in Tyson & Mendes’ San Francisco office.
+Allison Lawrence is an Associate in Tyson & Mendes’ Northern California office.
 Her practice focuses primarily on general litigation, premises liability and personal injury matters.
 Ms. Lawrence has extensive litigation experience defending clients in both civil and criminal California state courts.

 Ms. Lawrence has successfully argued hundreds of cases in jury and bench trials, evidentiary hearings, and settlement negotiations.
 Ms. Lawrence has also argued numerous appeals with great success, and even had one of her briefs certified to the California Court of Appeals.
 Ms. Lawrence is an aggressive and relentless advocate for her clients.